crea8r/muninn/doc/v1/README.md

 - Create a task to aggregate `obj_type_value`.`search_vector`, `fact`.`text`::tsvector into one vector in `obj`.
 This would make search and query much more efficient.
 - Improve the text indexing function, e.g: email should only kept the handle and unpopular domain.
 - Security issue for some of the query; e.g: any user from any org can update, delete obj_step
+- Some of the last_delete is obsolete, the data is really deleted

 ## Front-end improvement